Cyberwarfare and China: Norway

 In 2018, Norway's private IT infrastructure was penetrated by China's Ministry of State Security-linked hacking group APT31.
 Norwegian parliamentary email accounts were breached by Chinese state hackers during the 2021 Microsoft Exchange Server data breach.

 Paraguay

 In 2024, Flax Typhoon, an advanced persistent threat linked to the Chinese state, was found to have infiltrated Paraguayan government networks.

 Philippines

 In the run-up the 2025 Philippine general election, the National Intelligence Coordinating Agency (NICA) stated that Chinese government agents undertook online influence operations in coordination with local proxies.
 NICA alleged that the Chinese embassy in Manila paid for a troll farm on Facebook and Twitter to spread disinformation and promote Chinese state interests.

 Russia

+Between 2024 and 2025, a Chinese advanced persistent threat group known as APT31 was reported to have launched attacks of Russian IT contractors for the government such as Yandex Cloud.
 In June 2025, a leaked internal Russian FSB memo raised concerns about China with respect to industrial espionage of sensitive Russian technologies.
 Information on Russia's weaponry has increasingly been targeted by advanced persistent threats emanating from China.